Schkullie/ChatBubbleOverlay/README.md

 I wanted to create my own aesthetic looking and functional chat overlay, while learning to code.</br>
 The outcome is this overlay, you can use and configure however you like.

+## Disclaimer ##
+This is a learning project and barely maintained.</br>
+If you are looking for another chat overlay in this style I can recommend to take a look at [Zaytri's chat overlay](https://github.com/zaytri/stream-elements-widgets/tree/main/DynamicChatBubbles)

 ## Features ##

 **Pronouns, Badges & Timestamps**